References

 import { storyblokInit, apiPlugin, useStoryblokBridge } from '@storyblok/js'

-For further information, please refer to the Bridge concept.
+For further information, please refer to the Bridge reference.

 Fetching references manually